HeeditZ/rbxui/README.md

 ## How it works

 You place UI elements onto a canvas that represents a Roblox ScreenGui.
-Every change you make, whether moving, resizing, recoloring, or adding modifiers, instantly updates the Luau code on the right panel.
+Every change you make, whether moving, resizing, recoloring, adding modifiers, or configuring tweens, instantly updates the Luau code on the right panel.
 When you are done, you copy the code or download it as a `.lua` file and paste it directly into a LocalScript, a Script, or your executor.

 All sizes and positions are stored as full UDim2 values with both scale and offset components.
 Scale is the default so layouts work across different screen sizes.
 You can override any value manually for pixel-perfect control or to express things like full screen (`1, 0, 1, 0`) or centered with a fixed height (`0.5, -80, 0, 36`).